Five reasons for over 50s to give up sugar (middle-aged spread and premature ageing aren’t healthy – or sexy!)

 You could try coconut sugar, which is widely touted as a healthy alternative, being 70-80 per cent sucrose and only a few per cent fructose (compared with table sugar’s 50 per cent fructose).
 But that’s not the whole truth, as sucrose IS half fructose.

 Read the labels of all packaged foods, such as ready meals, soups, sauces, yoghurts with fruit in (not so healthy as you might think, as they have sugar added), biscuits and the like, and even tinned fruits and vegetables.

 Sugar, fructose, corn syrup and agave syrup all have a way of flying under the radar and creeping into many packaged foods.
 It’s quite shocking once you start to read the labels!

-Or course, you could stop eating packaged foods, and instead eat freshly cooked food made from fresh, natural ingredients, which is what the human body requires to be properly nourished anyway.
+Or course, you could stop eating packaged foods and instead eat freshly cooked food made from fresh, natural ingredients, which is what the human body requires to be properly nourished anyway.
 (Call me radical…!)
-Getting older is inevitable, but, with a bit of action on your part, it needn’t be premature and can be a healthy process.
+Getting older is inevitable, but it needn’t be premature and can be a healthy process with a bit of action on your part.